WD-planets/AstroToolkit/docs/Tutorial/Tutorial_data_fetching.rst

 - The **source** attribute holds the Gaia source to which the data pertains, **pos** holds its J2000 coordinates [right ascension, declination] in degrees, and identifier gives these as a string in HHMMSS.SS±DDMMSS.SS format.

-- Finally, the **dataname** attribute gives the default file name to which data will be saved locally using the :func:`savedata() <AstroToolkit.Data.dataquery.DataStruct.savedata>` method (again, this will be covered later).
+- The **dataname** attribute gives the default file name to which data will be saved locally using the :func:`savedata() <AstroToolkit.Data.dataquery.DataStruct.savedata>` method (again, this will be covered later).

+- Finally, the **trace** attribute describes the correction of coordinates between various epochs using the object's proper motion.
+Here, we can see that the object's coordinates were taken from Gaia, with an assumed epoch of January 2016.
+These were then corrected for proper motion back to GALEX's epoch of September 2006, at which point the query was performed.
+The coordinates were then corrected to January 2000, which is the epoch of the coordinates that are stored in the **pos** attribute.

 In :class:`DataStructs <AstroToolkit.Data.data.DataStruct>`, the resulting data is stored as a dictionary, and hence we can access the value of a certain parameter using its column heading: